joshschmelzle/determine-archive-filetype/README.md

 determine an archive's filetype using common magic bytes (file signatures)

-this is an alternative to using python-magic, and libmagic
+this is a very crude alternative to using python-magic, and libmagic that i used for learning purposes

 # included magic bytes (file signatures)